 Although migration bans often appear to be enforced in a piecemeal and reactive fashion, they have been embraced by an increasing number of countries and used more frequently over time, drawing nascent academic and civil society attention to their efficacy as a potential mechanism for negotiating better wages and conditions for migrant domestic workers (MDWs).
 There has been little comparative analysis of the varying political logics behind migration bans, the extent to which they might reflect extant gender norms or economic constraints, and the emergent patterns of policy convergence or divergence within and between sub-regional contexts.

-Friday, 12 June saw a panel of researchers and practitioners discuss remote work for refugees in a meeting hosted by The Centre for the Study of Global Human Movement at Cambridge University.
-In this guest post, Philip Rushworth covers some of the key themes that came up.
+On Friday, 12 June, we hosted a panel of researchers and practitioners at The Centre for the Study of Global Human Movement at Cambridge University to discuss remote work for refugees.
+This guest post covers some of the key themes from our discussion.

 Covid-19 and the onset of lockdown around the world has revealed and accentuated a number of existing faultlines and trends.
 One of these is discourses about “the death of the office” and an increasing shift to remote work.
 This promises a profound impact for many people, but it raises particular questions for those who face severe restrictions on their ability to work in their location.
 One such group is refugees.